 Step 5 — Installing the Nextcloud application on instance #2

 You must now deploy the frontend application.
-First log into the server that you will be installing Nextcloud on.
+Log into the second instance you created.
+This is the instance you will install Nextcloud on.
 Once logged in, switch to the root shell again by running:

 [user@instance]$ sudo su - [root@instance]#